bitfinity-network/tech-docs-bitfinity-evm/README.md

 ## Deployment

-The docs are automatically built and deployed to [doc.bitfinity.network](https://doc.bitfinity.network/) with each commit to `master`.
+The docs are automatically built and deployed to [doc.bitfinity.network](https://doc.bitfinity.network/) with each commit to `main`.

 [Node]:     https://nodejs.org